 Enter a path on a filesystem other than a CXFS filesystem.
-On Windows 2000 or Windows XP, you may also select a Kernel Memory Dump, which is a smaller dump that typically contains enough information regarding CXFS problems.
+On Windows, you may also select a Kernel Memory Dump, which is a smaller dump that typically contains enough information regarding CXFS problems.

 These changes will take affect only after the node is restarted.